Jesper-Hustad/OS/obl1-os.md

 ### 2.

-at `include/linux/sched.h` we can find task_struct defined on line 629 and the variable for the process ID and accumulated virtual memory respectively:
+At `include/linux/sched.h` we can find task_struct defined on line 629 and the variable for the process ID and accumulated virtual memory respectively:

 a)
 ```c